bozsahin/ling594-bogazici/README.md

 # ling594-bogazici
-Ling594: Exploring Natural Languages Computatioanally
+Ling594: Exploring Natural Languages Computationally

 This is the web page of the course when I teach it.